 The games like BioShock listed here are packed with a fun mixture of genres.
-Much like the series in question, majority of the names found here proffer the goodness of role playing elements as well as first person shooter styles.
+Much like the series in question, the majority of the games found here proffer the goodness of role-playing elements as well as first-person shooter styles.
 Another great ingredient that made the BioShock installments so interesting was the horror facade.
 Even the soundtrack incorporated bits of music plucked from the 50’s era which further helped heighten the anxiety level.
-Similarly, many of the names strewn across here are also drenched in a terror-filled shroud.
+Similarly, many of the games strewn across here are also drenched in a terror-filled shroud.

 1 – Singularity:

 Developed by Raven Software and published by Activision, Singularity was released for the Xbox 360, PS3 and PC in 2010.
 Here you’ll be transported to the Russian island base of Katorga-12 which conceals secrets of the Cold War.
 You’re called on to embark on a quest that will send you hurtling between different time spans from 1955 to the present day.
 During your stay here, you’ll have to face hideous creatures and other sorts of mysteries that have been affected by time.

 And in order to tackle whatever the game has in store for you, you’ll be provided with high-powered weapons as well as a time manipulation device.
 Besides incorporating a story-driven narrative, it even packs in a multiplayer option where a team of Russian Special Forces has to deal with monsters like the Phase Tick, the powerful Radion and the time-altering Zek.

 ‘Loot and shoot’ is the aim of the game here.
 This entrant in our games similar to BioShock roster is also noted to be a first person shooter that incorporates role-playing elements.
 Developed by Gearbox Software, Borderlands 2 was unleashed just last year for the PC, Xbox 360 and PS3 consoles.
 The sequel to the original Borderlands is packed to the hilt with diverse new environments, enemies, characters, weapons, equipment and missions.